MaterializeInc/materialize/doc/user/content/ingest-data/striim.md

 ## Known Issues

-- `BitInt` columns are not supported in Striim's Avro handling.
+- `BigInt` columns are not supported in Striim's Avro handling.
 This issue is being addressed by Striim's development team.

 ## Related pages